-Promedior is advancing its product candidates through clinical studies in order to demonstrate their ability to address the unmet needs of patients in a number of serious fibrotic diseases.
+Promedior is advancing its product candidates through clinical studies to demonstrate its ability to address the unmet needs of patients in a number of serious fibrotic diseases.
 The company is currently focused on rare fibrotic diseases, such as idiopathic pulmonary fibrosis (IPF) and myelofibrosis, and we are also interested in retinal fibrovascular diseases such as age-related macular degeneration (AMD).

 PRM-151: Lead Product Candidate